bansal0301/eager-inpage_notification/README.md

 To try it out download this project to your computer, and open the folder in the [App Tester](https://eager.io/developer/app-tester).

-This app adds a button to the page at  a user-selected location , and on click of this button it asked for your permmision to push notification if you visit first time else it funtion according to user previous output.
+This app adds a button to the page at  a user-selected location , and on click of this button it asked for your permission to push notification if you visit first time else it function according to user previous output.

 For more information you can contact me at [keshav Bansal](mailto:bansalkeshav0301@gmail.com) with any question or concerns .